Communist Party of Belgium

 The Communist Party of Belgium (Kommunistische Partij van België, /nl/, KPB; Parti Communiste de Belgique, /fr/, PCB) was a political party in Belgium from 1921 to 1989.
 The youth wing of KPB/PCB was known as the Communist Youth of Belgium.
 The party published a newspaper known as Le Drapeau Rouge in French and De Roode Vaan in Dutch.

 History

 The Communist Party of Belgium was formed at a congress in Anderlecht, Brussels on 3–4 September 1921.
 KPB/PCB was formed through the unification of two groups, the Communist Party led by War Van Overstraeten and the Belgian Communist Party led by Joseph Jacquemotte, following a split from the Belgian Workers Party.
 At the time of its foundation, KPB/PCB had around 500 members.

+The first activists, including the leadership of the party, were most often only in their early twenties.
+Coming from working-class backgrounds, most were workers or unemployed.
+A few, such as Joseph Jacquemotte and his comrades, who came from social-democratic trade unionism, were somewhat older.

 KPB/PCB became the Belgian section of the Communist International.
 The party gained parliamentary presence in 1925, as both Van Overstraeten and Jacquemotte were elected to the Chamber of Representatives.
 By 1935 KPB/PCB had 9 deputies in the Chamber and 4 members in the Senate.
 In 1938 it had a membership of about 8,500.

+Communists faced constant repression at universities, in the army, but above all in factories.
+Activists were placed on blacklists that circulated among major employers.
+To track them more effectively, employers founded a secret network in 1925, the “Society for Political, Economic and Social Studies,” and carried out large-scale registration of rebellious workers.
+As a result, many activists experienced unemployment.

+The miners’ strike of 1932 enabled the PCB to establish itself and build its first strongholds.
+However, mistakes by communist activists—and above all strong police and employer repression—prevented the communists from consolidating their gains.
+Their publishing materials and typewriters were seized during numerous raids, and dozens of activists were arrested, including many leaders.
+Some were later prosecuted.
+A young worker, Louis Tayenne, was killed by a gendarme in Roux.
+The army occupied the rebellious working-class neighborhoods.
+The communists were disorganized and lost their gains.
+This very fierce class struggle ended on a mixed note for the party, but it paved the way for 1936 and its social gains, notably the introduction of the first week of paid leave.